• Skip to primary navigation

 Easy Baked Donuts

-Baked pumpkin donuts are an easy way to get your pumpkin dessert cravings fulfilled without a ton of extra effort!
+These homemade donuts are an easy way to get your pumpkin dessert cravings fulfilled without a ton of extra effort!
 As much as I love pumpkin pecan bars, pumpkin cheesecake trifle, or pumpkin pie smoothies, there’s something nice special about an easy donut recipe that results in the same pumpkin spice flavor.
 These moist cake donuts check all of the boxes and then some.

-They’re baked, so they’re more cake-like and denser than your old-fashioned deep-fried donut, which is fine by me if I can bypass all of the extra grease!
+They’re more cake-like and denser than your old-fashioned deep-fried donut, which is fine by me if I can bypass all of the extra grease!
 They’re still nice and fluffy, and have a beautiful balance of warming spices that remind you of the fall season and sweetness which remind you of, well, a donut!
 It’s perfect.

 pumpkin spiced donut with a bite taken out on a wood board